Eleni of Ethiopia: Political influence

-After Zara Yaqob's death, the next emperor, Baeda Maryan I, gave Eleni the title of Queen Mother, as his own mother Tsion Mogasa had been beaten to death during his father's reign.
+After Zara Yaqob's death, the next emperor, Baeda Maryam I, gave Eleni the title of Queen Mother, as his own mother Tsion Mogasa had been beaten to death during his father's reign.
 Eleni proved to be an effective member of the royal family; Paul B. Henze comments that she "was practically co-monarch" during his reign.
 When Eskender succeeded his father, Empress Eleni was initially pushed out of power by the Bitwoded Amda Mikael.
 However, around 1486 she participated in a palace coup that led to his deposition and execution, and Eleni thereafter played a leading role in government, which continued into the reign of Emperor Na'od.

+From her childhood, Eleni retained awareness of the wider Muslim world and sought to reach a reconciliation with the neighbouring Muslim Empire of Adal, promoting commercial relations.

 The Portuguese missionary Francisco Álvares was told by the Abuna Marqos, that upon Emperor Na'od's death in combat, "he and Queen Eleni made him [Lebna Dengel] King, because they had all of the great men in their hands."
 This statement points to the power Eleni wielded.